opium-dev/opium-dev/README.md

 *   🖥️  See my portfolio at [Opium.dev](http://opium.dev)
 *   ✉️  You can contact me at [opiumdev@icloud.com](mailto:opiumdev@icloud.com)
 *   🧠  I'm learning C++ and Reversing
-*   🤝  I'm open to collaborating on Game Cheats
+*   🤝  I'm open to collaborating on Game Reversing
-*   ⚡  I have a passion for cheating in games.
+*   ⚡  I have a passion for reversing games.

 ### Skills
 <p align="left">